Skip to Content (Press Enter) Skip to Footer (Press Enter)

 It can be a difficult end of life choice to grapple with, but there comes a point when families and patients must decide whether it is time to enter hospice...

-Knowing When Hospice is the Right Choice
+How Do You Know When Hospice Care is the Right Choice?

-It can be a difficult end of life choice to grapple with, but there comes a point when families and patients must decide whether it is time to enter hospice care or continue to seek curative medical help.
+It can be a difficult end-of-life choice to grapple with, but there comes a point when families and patients must decide whether it is time to enter hospice care or continue to seek curative medical help.

 Hospice is often misunderstood.
 It is a type of treatment – not a place – and can be provided in many settings including the home, assisted living, hospitals or a stand-alone hospice facility.
 It is covered by Medicare after a doctor determines how long a patient is likely to live.